bigscience-workshop/biomedical/README.md

 #### My dataset supports multiple tasks with different bigbio schemas.
 What should I do?

 In some cases, a single dataset will support multiple tasks with different bigbio schemas.
-For example, the `muchmore` dataset can be used for a translation task (supported by the `text_to_text` schema) and a named entity recognition task (supported by the `kb` schema).
-In this case, please implement one config for each task and name the config `bigbio-<task>`.
-In the `muchmore` example, this would mean one config called `bigbio-translation` and one config called `bigbio-ner`.
+For example, the `muchmore` dataset can be used for a translation task (supported by the `Text to Text (T2T)` schema) and a named entity recognition task (supported by the `Knowledge Base (KB)` schema).
+In this case, please implement one config for each supported schema and name the config `<datasetname>_bigbio_<schema>`.
+In the `muchmore` example, this would mean one config called `muchmore_bigbio_t2t` and one config called `muchmore_bigbio_kb`.

-#### How should I handle offsets and text in the bigbio kb schema?
+#### How should I handle offsets and text in the bigbio schema?

 Full details on how to handle offsets and text in the bigbio kb schema can be found in the [schema documentation](https://github.com/bigscience-workshop/biomedical/blob/master/task_schemas.md).